-Admission will be based on the recommendation of the Student Admission, Retention, and Progression Committee.
+Admission will be based on the recommendation of the Program Director and Associate Dean of Academic Affairs.

 Withdrawal from Courses/ Electronic Withdrawal Period for a Grade of W

 Students who decide not to attend, or stop attending, any or all classes for which they have registered must drop a course via the UToledo Portal.
 Specific drop and withdrawal dates are listed on the University's academic calendar.
 A withdrawal from a course results in a grade of "W" on the student's transcript.